Are you wondering what to expect in your Paris hotel?

 5-Star hotel rating sign posted by the front entrance of Hotel du Louvre

-More about the French hotel star rating system
+Find out more about the French hotel star rating system tells you - and what it doesn't

 Paris Hotel Map